 As I waited in the exam room, my eyes fluttered over the stainless steel garbage bin.
 Holy shit!
 As clear as day, I saw the Mona Lisa in the stainless reflection.

 I quite literally rubbed my eyes.
 I was finally worried about myself.
 While I had been in a lot of pain in the past 72 hours, I had not experienced any hallucinations before then.
 The Mona Lisa!
 When I opened my eyes again, relief washed over me.
 It wasn’t the Mona Lisa after all.
 It was the Virgin Mary.

 Everybody sees her, I thought, and went back to waiting.

 When the doctor finally arrived (in my head, it was to the tune of “Movin’ on Up” played on a sitar) he examined me and asked about stress in my life.
 Now, I’m not one of these people that believes in stress-related pain, but I couldn’t help but laugh a little as I ran down my list for the summer.
 He nodded and told me I needed to have a CT scan later in the day.

 The good news is, I had my CT scan yesterday about this time and nobody has called to say I’m dying.
 Further, the shooting pains have given way to a dull headache and a continuing case of tinnitus.
-While not great, I can at least sit up and not have to be on anything stronger than a perscription version of Excedrine Migraine.
+While not great, I have managed to control the headaches as best I can using a combination of magnesium supplements and essential oils – I read that both can help on Treatheadaches and must admit they’ve helped me a lot.
+Thankfully, I can at least sit up and don’t have to be on anything stronger than a prescription version of Excedrine Migraine.